wp-ng/angular-foundation-6/src/tooltip/docs/readme.md

 A lightweight, extensible directive for fancy tooltip creation.
-The tooltip directive supports multiple placements, optional transition animation, and more.
+The tooltip directive supports multiple placements, and more.

 There are two versions of the tooltip: `tooltip` and `tooltip-html-unsafe`.
 The former takes text only and will escape any HTML provided.
 The latter takes